 So, what can your business learn from this incident?
 Well, the first is that these victims were described as “multinational,” meaning that they are large countries that are easily recognizable.
 Companies as large as these certainly have the means to protect themselves from the odd phishing scammer, but the perpetrator was able to bypass these security standards by targeting the users directly.

 The old adage, a chain is only as strong as its weakest link, still holds strong; and, in situations like these, that link is painfully clear.
 For smaller organizations, the need is only more important, as it becomes more critical to shore up this particular weakness.
 Larger organizations have more difficulty ensuring these high standards for all employees.
 It’s important that each and every member of your staff understand company security policies.

 The second lesson that you can learn from this event comes from the process used by hackers to defraud businesses.
 Considering that many hackers will only want to put in the minimum amount of effort to hit their targets, it’s logical to assume they would rather go after an easier target than invest more effort with no possibility for a return.
 It’s simply a matter of how much work it is to get around enterprise-level security.

 What happens when all it takes to collect data is writing a couple of emails and setting up bank accounts?
 A hacker can then communicate with the target and take whatever they can get, and do the same thing to any other companies foolish enough to fall for the trick.

 The biggest takeaway from this event is that you can’t ignore the basics.
 Training, in combination with powerful enterprise-level security, can be a great way to ward off potential attacks.
 In fact, companies are quite rarely breached due to advanced threats, and are often brought down due to something small that was overlooked, like a spam email or access log discrepancy.

-You won’t catch Symmetric Engineering Group ignoring important details that could threaten your business.
+You won’t catch Symmetric IT Group ignoring important details that could threaten your business.
 For more information about what we can do for your network’s security, reach out to us at (813) 749-0895.